 - 1. Go to Advanced > Wireless > Wireless Settings, and locate the MLO Network section. - 2.
 Enable MLO Network. - 3.
-View the radio bands that the MLO network takes effect. - 4.
-Specify an SSID in Network Name (SSID). - 5.
+Specify an SSID in Network Name (SSID). - 4.
 Select the Security type.
 Specify a password if the security type you selected requires it.
-This value is case-sensitive. - 6.
-You can also click Share Network to share the SSID and password with your guests. - 7.
-If you select Hide SSID, your SSID won't display when you scan for local wireless networks on your wireless device and you need to manually join the MLO network. - 8.
+This value is case-sensitive. - 5.
+You can also click Share Network to share the SSID and password with your guests. - 6.
+If you select Hide SSID, your SSID won't display when you scan for local wireless networks on your wireless device and you need to manually join the MLO network. - 7.
 Click SAVE to save your settings.